Founding and early years of St John Ambulance

 The pandemic which affected nearly 11 percent of the country’s population has since been substantially contained by scaling up of viral suppression, male circumcision and awareness promotion among other interventions.

 In December 2013, the organization marked another great day in its history, by being elevated from an “Association” to be the ninth “Priory” in the world, and second in Africa after South Africa.
-This auspicious inauguration was presided by St John’s Chief Patron His Excellency President Uhuru Kenyatta and Lord Prior Professor Anthony Mellows at All saints Cathedral Nairobi.
+This auspicious inauguration was presided by St John’s Chief Patron former President, His Excellency Uhuru Kenyatta and Lord Prior Professor Anthony Mellows at All saints Cathedral Nairobi.

 Following this elevation, St John Kenya now sits in the Grand Council of the Order of St John, which ratifies all the programmes and policies of the St John worldwide.